Can You Compost Avocado Skin? A Comprehensive Guide

 According to rusticwise.com, avocados are a “green” compost ingredient rich in nitrogen.
 If you’re a gardener, then you know that one of the best ways to improve soil quality is to add nitrogen-rich compost to your garden beds.

-When composting avocado, it is important to mix it with other organic waste, such as food scraps and yard waste, to create a balanced compost pile.
+When composting avocados, it is important to mix them with other organic waste, such as food scraps and yard waste, to create a balanced compost pile.

 Also, be sure to water your compost pile regularly to keep it moist and help the materials break down more quickly.